- Save, rename, and delete

 Note that the

 .html file does not actually require the internet to render.
-It require an internet browser such as Chrome or Firefox to render the file.
+It requires an internet browser such as Chrome or Firefox to render the file.

 To download your